u-d-ash/Bloggo/content/blogposts/winter_arc/index.md

 > "Bohot kharab chal rha hai.
 Baad me baat karte hai."

 Teams like Madras, Bombay, Delhi and Kharagpur were regulars with decent experience in Inter IIT Finals.
-For us, going into the finals as prelims toppers was an astronomical change — something no one would have predicted in their wildest dreams.
-The most experienced member of our Galácticos team was Lalitya — a sophomore.
+For us, going into the finals as prelims toppers was an astronomical change; something no one would have predicted in their wildest dreams.
+The most experienced member of our Galácticos team was Lalitya, a sophomore.
 It is an enormous amount of pressure when people expect a great deal from the team and you are effectively in charge of making the difficult calls on whether to pounce or not.

 They finished 9th — out of the points.